Chucky Pancamo: Season 5

+Mcmanus inform the Sicilians that Peter Scibetta is being released from psych, the Sicillians are reluctant to associate with him, due to the stigma but outwardly agree to aid his recovery out of respect to his father and also because he is their paisan.
 Pancamo is called to an interrogation by FBI agent Pierce Taylor, who tells him that a Sicilian hitman named Gaetano Cincetta has implicated him in the murder of Hank Schillinger.
 Pancamo denies everything to Agent Taylor, who tells Pancamo his next meeting is with Hank's father and Aryan Brotherhood leader Vernon Schillinger hinting that he'll tell Schillinger that Pancamo had Schillinger's son murdered.
 Pancamo informs Tobias Beecher after his meeting with Agent Taylor and promises Beecher because it was his mistake, he’ll cover for him.
-Later the Aryan Brotherhood attacks Pancamo and the Sicilians and James Robson approaches Pancamo from behind and stabs him in the side, putting him in the hospital.
+Later the Aryan Brotherhood attacks Pancamo and the Sicilians, James Robson approaches Pancamo from behind and stabs him in the side, putting him in the hospital.
 At the end of the season, Pancamo nearly dies in the hospital from a staph infection brought on by poor medical treatment, but he survives thanks to Oz's chief physician, Dr. Gloria Nathan.
-While Pancamo is in the hospital, the Sicilians fall apart: Schibetta is hospitalized after being gang raped by the Aryans, Redding convinces Warden Glynn to let him run the kitchen and kicks the Sicilians out, and Morales and Redding muscles them out of the drug trade.
-However, new inmate Frank Urbano takes over for Pancamo and helps them regain their standing.
-The Sicilians fight back against the Aryans and Urbano negotiates a favorable deal to take back their share of the drug trade.
+While Pancamo is in the hospital, the Sicilians fall apart: Schibetta driven by rejection of his leadership by his paisans, who will only go after the aryaans on Pancamo's orders, leads to him foolishly attempting to redeem his reputation, by attacking Robson and Schillinger is hospitalized after being gang raped by the Aryans.
+Redding convinces Warden Glynn, who was blackmailed by Scibetta, to let him run the kitchen and kicks the Sicilians out, Morales and Redding muscle them out of the drug trade.
+The timely arrival of new inmate Frank Urbano a Sicilian Hitman takes over for Pancamo and helps them regain their standing.
+The Sicilians fight back against the Aryans, Pancamo orders the Sicilians to protect Beecher's friend, convicted rapist Adam Gunzel who the Aryaans want, Urbano beats Robson so badly putting him in Hospital where he taunts Pancamo, who is still recovering from his wounds.
+Pancamo is prevented from moving on Robson by a CO, Urbano, unsuccessfully makes an attempt on Redding's life after he overdosed Sicilian inmate Salvatore Desanto's food with LSD.
+After Redding alienates his alliance with the Latino inmates, both incidents are caused by Homeboys inamte Arnold "Poet" Jackson, who is desperate to conceal he caused Hill's overdose, leading Morales and Urbano to negotiate a favourable deal to take back their share of the drug trade.
+As a gesture of goodwill for their alliance, the Sicilian agree to kill Redding, which fails, due to the interference of Augustus Hill, during the melee Augustus Hill is stabbed killed, leaving Redding distraught and dispirited at losing his last remaining family member.
+With the Homeboys in disarray, the Aaryan's defeated, the Sicilians regain their share in the drug trade, Chuckie recovers and reclaims his role as leader of the Sicilian's.